mediocre/electricity/README.md

 electricity
 ===========

-Static files that will make your hair stand on end
+Static file serving that will make your hair stand on end

 ##Usage